This post contains affiliate links.

 Do You Season Potatoes Before Or After Cooking?

 Rosemary potatoes make a great side dish, which means you need a main course to pair with them!
-Here are some ideas that also contain rosemary and will taste delicious alongside the potatoes.
+Enjoy them with this 3 cheese roasted grape pizza.
+Carb load by pairing your side with this mouth-watering 3 cheese pizza.

 Ingredients